CoCViolation/UpBudget/README.md

         export default PG_URI

     Let me know if that doesn't work.
-- Created getUser and getTransactions in sqlController
+- Created getUser, getTransactions, getCategories, getCategoryBudgets in sqlController
+- Returns a json object of all the user data.

+    Sample file is in client/sample user data.json